LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/call_N.rst.txt

 Calls a goal, which might be constructed by appending additional arguments to a closure.
-The upper limit for ``N`` depends on the upper limit for the arity of a compound term of the back-end Prolog compiler.
+The upper limit for ``N`` depends on the upper limit for the arity of a compound term of the backend Prolog compiler.
 This built-in meta-predicate is declared as a private method and thus cannot be used as a message to an object.
 The ``Closure`` argument can also be a lambda expression or a Logtalk control construct.
-When using a back-end Prolog compiler supporting a module system, calls in the format ``call(Module:Closure, Arg1, ...)`` may also be used.
+When using a backend Prolog compiler supporting a module system, calls in the format ``call(Module:Closure, Arg1, ...)`` may also be used.

 This meta-predicate is opaque to cuts in its arguments.